jaryaltester/info/README.md

 # info
-Config files for my GitHub profile.
+Important Info for developers on daily use.